 Main water valves come in a variety of styles, types, and sizes.
 Valves will vary depending on the size and type of the property.
 They also vary if fire protection is required for the building.
 The main control valve is the valve that is at then end of the water service line inside the building.
 If the main valve fails, there is no other valve inside the building that will allow you to shut the water, and repair that failed valve.
 If your main water valve fails, you will require a main water valve replacement.
 A main water valve replacement is quite different, and more expensive, than replacing any other valve inside your building.
+When you need to close the water going into your building, always use a valve that is closest to the inside plumbing of the building.
+Always try to avoid using the valve closest to the street when you need to shut the water to a building.

 When a main control valve breaks and a main water valve replacement is needed it requires expertise and know-how to do the job safely and to code.
 Working on a live main is no simple task.
 It poses some risk of property damage if done improperly, or by an inexperienced or unlicensed individual.